andrewawilley/Five9-Configuration-Webservices-API-Samples/README.md

     }

 If you run a script without this accounts object, you'll be prompted to enter username and password in the console.

+# Creating and using a shell session

+After activating the virtual evnironment and starting a python shell
+    from five9_session import *
+    client = five9_session.get_client()

+This will return a client object that can invoke any of the API endpoints.
+For example:
+    call_variables = client.service.getCallVariables()